 2. Visit the Haig-Brown Heritage House in Campbell River

 It took me three times of driving past the Haig-Brown Heritage House to figure that this pretty house was actually the museum I was looking for.
 Because it’s also a B&B it can be a bit confusing.
 Believe Google when it’s giving you directions.

-The 1923 home is the former home of Roderick Haig-Brown, a well-known conservationist and environmentalist, writer and magistrate, and his wife Ann Haig-Brown who is credited for helping rape victims in the area.
+The 1923 home is the former home of Roderick Haig-Brown, a well-known conservationist and environmentalist, writer and magistrate, and his wife Ann Haig-Brown who is credited for helping rape victims in the area and founding the first transition home for women in Campbell River.
 Haig-Brown was a prolific writer, penning 25 books and over 200 articles that have “influenced fisheries biologists, ecologists and countless others interested in the evolving relationship between people and nature.”

 For six months of the year the house is run as a B&B with the library the spot where you go to hear the stories about Haig-Brown and to view his extensive collection of books.
 A writer-in-residence has the use of the house for the other six months.

 You don’t really book a visit – you just show up and hope someone is around.
 Check out the website to get updated information on the time of the annual Haig-Brown Festival, the memorial lecture and the weekly tea and croquet parties.

 3. Check out the view from the Mount Washington Scenic Chairlift